 Candlestick charts are some of the most commonly used tools under technical analysis.
 The candlesticks are unique, as they use four different price points – High, Low, Open and Close, to show stock market trends, as a result of which they are widely in use.
+Explore the fascinating world of candlestick chart patterns.
+Discover the significance, types, and trading techniques of these visual stock market indicators, and embark on a journey to master the art of stock trading.

 A doji candlestick is where the opening and closing prices are very close, suggesting a trend where both bulls and bears try to dominate the market, but neither of them succeeds.

-What is a dragonfly doji?
+What is dragonfly doji candlestick?

 This candlestick suggests that there may be a price reversal after an uptrend or downtrend in the market.
-So, if the earlier price action has been in an uptrend, a dragonfly doji hints at a price fall and vice versa.
+So, if the earlier price action has been in an uptrend, a dragonfly doji candlestick hints at a price fall and vice versa.

-A single dragonfly doji is not enough to confirm any trend or reversal.
+A single dragonfly doji candlestick is not enough to confirm any trend or reversal.
 The traders must wait for the next candle to see if prices are moving as expected and then take necessary positions.

 You may also like: Bullish engulfing candlestick pattern: Learn how to spot trend reversals